MohamedSedeek22/to-do-project/README.md

 Contributions to this project are welcome.
 If you have ideas for improvements or find any issues, please open an issue or submit a pull request.
 We'd love to see your contributions!

-## License

-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use it as a reference or customize it for your own projects.

 Happy task management!